Set up a Work Package for your Project

 • Work Package Summary Reports

-Work Package Summary Reports Work Package Summary Reports are intended to produce a report for a collection of inspections in a Work Package.
-These are selected by using filters.
-You could use these reports to meet compliance reporting needs, e.g. to ...
+Any images displayed are representative only and may differ depending on the version being used.
+Work Package Summary Reports are intended to produce a report for a collection of inspections in a Work Package.
+You could use these reports to meet ...

 • Adding a Work Package Manager

-Adding a Work Package Manager A Work Package manager is an operator of the Hub who has been granted elevated permissions within a Work Package.
-This enables Administration type tasks to be delegated within the confines of a Work Package.
-This ...
+Any images displayed are representative only and may differ depending on the version being used.
+A Work Package manager is an operator of the Hub who has been granted elevated permissions within a Work Package.
+This is often used by Site Forman, or ...